rust-lang/blog.rust-lang.org/_posts/2018-10-19-Update-on-crates.io-incident.md

 ## Background

-There has been a growing amount of discussion in the community around our squatting policy, and our decision not to have namespacing.
+There has been a growing amount of discussion in the community around our squatting policy and our decision not to have namespacing.

 [The original squatting policy](https://internals.rust-lang.org/t/crates-io-package-policies/1041), published in 2014, contains a lot more information about the rationale behind